DAS9051/Bomberman/README.md

 # Bomberman Remake (Local Multiplayer)

 ## Introduction

 Bomberman is a classic arcade-style game where players control their characters (the "bombermen") who must navigate through a maze-like environment, placing bombs to destroy obstacles and collect power-ups.
 The goal of the game is to be the last player standing.

+## How To Play
+To play the game go to: https://bomberman.dylansahota.com/

 ## Gameplay